guibais/seo-shell-next/README.md

 - ✅ **Sitemaps** — auto-generated
 - ✅ **Canonical URLs** — no duplicate content
 - ✅ **Zero changes to your SPA** — it runs exactly as before
+- ✅ **Any dist/build output** — the SPA build folder can be whatever your framework produces

 ```
 Your SPA (unchanged) + SEO Shell = Google-friendly app